 Due to escalating costs of bringing drugs to market, many biopharmaceutical companies are outsourcing clinical trials to emerging countries.
 Among emerging regions, Latin America has several dominant out-sourcing locations for clinical research, notably Brazil, Mexico, and Argentina.
 All of these countries, including Brazil, have had exponential growth in clinical research over the last decade, with the number of clinical trials increasing by 1000% between 1995–2000 (1).
-During the past 3 years Brazil has become one of the three most dominant emerging countries, along with India and Russia, which together attract the highest number of Western companies outsourcing clinical trials (2).
+During the past 3 years clinical trials in Brazil have grown, with the country become one of the three most dominant emerging countries, along with India and Russia, which together attract the highest number of Western companies outsourcing clinical trials (2).

 There are several factors that play an instrumental role in the growth of clinical research specific to Brazil.
 These include a large, diverse, rapidly growing population, much of which is treatment-naïve, with shortened clinical trial approval times, adherence to ICH-GCP guidelines, a high incidence of diseases prevalent in developed countries, successful patient enrollment and retention rates, and proximity to Western biop-harmaceutical companies.
 However, there are several hurdles to outsourcing clinical research that must be considered.
 These include regulatory issues, language and cultural barriers, and other socio-economic factors.
 Successful outsourcing of clinical trials to Brazil, therefore, is dependent on an understanding of these factors, and how they affect clinical research and ethical practices.

-Brazil’s geographic location offers foreign biopharmaceutical companies outsourcing clinical research an important advantage for two reasons.
+Clinical trials in Brazil have geographic advantages for foreign biopharmaceutical companies outsourcing clinical research an important advantage for two reasons.
 The country’s proximity to Western biopharmaceutical companies, in contrast to other emerging regions such as Asia, is one important factor.
-Secondly, because Latin American summer occurs at the time of winter in the Northern Hemisphere, this allows for year-round testing of seasonally-induced conditions such as allergies and other respiratory ailments.
+Secondly, because Latin American summer occurs at the time of winter in the Northern Hemisphere, clinical trials in Brazil can include year-round testing of seasonally-induced conditions, such as allergies and other respiratory ailments.

 Brazil’s incidence of many diseases common in more developed countries, including heart disease, arthritis, cancer, diabetes, CNS, and infectious diseases is close to that in developed countries (see Table 1).
 This has facilitated clinical research in these treatment areas.
-Furthermore, because a greater percentage of the Brazilian patient population is treatment-naïve, these patients are more desirable candidates for clinical trials (3).
+Furthermore, clinical trials in Brazil are advantageous because a greater percentage of the Brazilian patient population is treatment-naïve (3).

-In addition, diseases prevalent in the developing world continue to pose a threat to the Brazilian population.
+In addition, diseases prevalent in the developing world continue to pose a threat to the Brazilian population, creating opportunities for more clinical trials in Brazil.
 For example, there is an exponentially growing population of patients infected with HIV in Brazil.
 Although in 2000 the number of Brazilians living with HIV stabilized to ∼ 600,000, there has been an overall rise in the incidence of HIV, possibly due to the delayed effect of HIV infections from previous years.
 By the end of 2007, reportedly 730,000 Brazilians were living with HIV (4).
 As a result, there are a number of HIV clinical trials being conducted in Brazil (5).
 In response to growing concern over the AIDS crisis, the Brazilian government has strongly sup-ported the development of a vaccine for immunization of the general population, as well as the local production of more affordable generic anti-retroviral treatments.
-Although there has been some controversy over this from foreign biopharmaceutical companies; Brazil has served as a model for other developing nations facing a similar medical crisis (6).
+Although there has been some controversy over this from foreign biopharmaceutical companies, Brazil has served as a model for other developing nations facing a similar medical crisis (6).

 Brazil currently has the sixth largest population in the world, ∼ 190 million, and one of the fastest growing populations—Brazil’s total population has doubled over the past 30 years (7).
 Although it is the largest country in Latin America, most of the areas outside of major cities are sparsely populated and two-thirds of the population primarily lives in and around the cities or along the coast—over 19 million in greater Sao Paulo and 10 million in greater Rio de Janeiro (8).